RAG

 - 404 Not Found:

-Cause: The RAG or document UUID does not exist or belongs to a different customer.
+Cause: The RAG or source UUID does not exist or belongs to a different customer.

 Fix: Verify the UUID was obtained from a recent

-Cause: The system failed to fetch, parse, or process the document content.
+Cause: The system failed to fetch, parse, or process the source content.
 Common reasons include unreachable URLs, unsupported file formats, or empty documents.

 Fix: Check the

 status_messagefield for details.
-Fix the underlying issue (e.g., make the URL accessible, use a supported format) and create a new document.
+Fix the underlying issue (e.g., make the URL accessible, use a supported format).
+Remove the failed source viaDELETE /rags/{id}/sources/{source_id}and re-add the corrected source viaPOST /rags/{id}/sources.